shashwatak/satellite-js/README.md

 License
 ----------------
-I'm just going with the MIT License, same as Brandon Rhodes.
+The entire contents of this package (all files) are protected by the MIT License.

+I chose the MIT License because this library is a derivative work off [Brandon Rhodes sgp4](https://pypi.python.org/pypi/sgp4/), and that is licensed with MIT.
+It just seemed simpler this way, sub-licensing freedoms notwithstanding.

-I worked in the Dining Hall at UCSC for a month, which means I signed a form that gives UCSC partial ownership of anything I make while under their aegis, so I included them as owners of the copyright also.
+I worked in the Dining Hall at UCSC for a month, which means I signed a form that gives UCSC partial ownership of anything I make while under their aegis, so I included them as owners of the copyright.

-Please email any complaints to help@ucsc.edu
+Please email all complaints to help@ucsc.edu